Raya Dunayevskaya: Socialist Workers Party

 Differences within the WP steadily widened, and in 1947, after a brief period of independent existence during which they published a series of documents, the tendency returned to the ranks of the SWP.
 Their membership in the SWP was based on a shared insistence that there was a pre-revolutionary situation just around the corner, and the shared belief that a Leninist party must be in place to take advantage of the coming opportunities.

 By 1951, with the failure of their shared perspective to materialize, the tendency developed a theory that rejected Leninism and saw the workers as being spontaneously revolutionary.
 This was borne out for them by the 1949 U.S. miners' strike.
 In later years, they were to pay close attention to automation, especially in the automobile industry, which they came to see as paradigmatic of a new stage of capitalism.
-This led to the tendency leaving the SWP again to begin independent work.
+This led to the tendency to leave the SWP again to begin independent work.

 After more than a decade of developing the theory of state capitalism, Dunayevskaya continued her study of the Hegelian dialectic by taking on a task the Johnson–Forest Tendency had set itself: exploring Hegel's Phanomenologie Des Geistes.
-In 1954 she initiated a decades long correspondence with the critical theorist Herbert Marcuse, in which the necessity and freedom dialectic in Hegel and Marx became a focal point of contention.
+In 1954, she initiated a decades-long correspondence with the critical theorist Herbert Marcuse, in which the necessity and freedom dialectic in Hegel and Marx became a focal point of contention.
 She advanced an interpretation of Hegel's absolutes holding that they involved a dual movement: a movement from practice that is itself a form of theory and a movement from theory reaching to philosophy.
 She considered these 1953 letters to be "the philosophic moment" from which the whole development of Marxist Humanism flowed.

 News and Letters Committees

 In 1953 Dunayevskaya moved to Detroit, where she was to live until 1984.
-In 1954–1955 she and C. L. R. James engaged in a split.
+In 1954–1955, she and C. L. R. James engaged in a split.
 In 1955, she founded her own organization, News and Letters Committees, and a Marxist-Humanist newspaper, News & Letters, which remains in publication today.
 The newspaper covers women's struggles, the liberation of workers, people of color, gay, lesbian, bisexual and transsexual rights and the disability rights movement, while not separating that coverage from philosophical and theoretical articles.
-The organization split in 2008-2009 and the U.S. Marxist-Humanists (later to become the International Marxist-Humanist Organization) was formed.
+The organization split in 2008–2009 and the U.S. Marxist-Humanists (later to become the International Marxist-Humanist Organization) was formed.

 Dunayevskaya wrote what came to be known as her "trilogy of revolution": Marxism and Freedom: From 1776 Until Today (1958), Philosophy and Revolution (1973), and Rosa Luxemburg, Women's Liberation, and Marx's Philosophy of Revolution (1982).
 In addition, she selected and introduced a collection of writings, published in 1985, Women's Liberation and the Dialectics of Revolution.

 In the last year of her life she was working on a new book which she had tentatively titled, Dialectics of Organization and Philosophy: The 'Party' and Forms of Organization Born Out of Spontaneity.